 Like the original film (including the Special Edition) this is a compilation, but with Elvis in the one (concha) suit the DVD in a way never seen before manages to present to us a complete full concert - an event - which is in many ways is much more satisfying to watch, giving this DVD an extra attraction not otherwise available.

-But setting that asside, what are the highlights?
+But setting that aside, what are the highlights?
 Equally to me simply watching Elvis in top quality as you can on any DVD is special here.
-But then watching some amazing officially unreleased performances, and revealing in between song banter is surreal.
+But then watching some amazing officially unreleased performances, and revealing in between-song banter is surreal.
 And BOTH combined requires a superlative I can't think of right now.

 And ALL in WIDESCREEN.

-Not only is the 'Widescreen' significant in itself, but it adds an important touch to the continuety of the film, partly helping in the overall full concert, event, apearance.
+Not only is the 'Widescreen' significant in itself, but it adds an important touch to the continuity of the film, partly helping in the overall full concert, event, appearance.

 NO fan will be disappointed in the release, it has it all, and I doubt it will leave your player for some time.
 David Adams.